Executive MBA (EMBA)

 EMBA 7430 Global Strategy (2-3)

-Focuses on the different ways managers communicate within organizations and on the different ways companies communicate with both internal and external constituencies, including employees, shareholders, regulators, the public, etc. The practical emphasis is on student exercises and includes informal individual briefings, formal group presentations, and media events during crisis situations.
-The course also uses video and print media extensively to illustrate good and poor communication efforts on the part of existing corporations over the past several years, including examples from the oil and chemical industries, the mining industry, the tobacco industry, the accounting/consulting industry, and the wine/beer industry.
-Additional focus is on cross-cultural communication issues between the U.S., Asia, and Latin America through the use of international cases and various national ad campaigns.
+Recognizing that effectiveness in managerial communication continuously ranks as the single most important skill for managers and executives, this course focuses on the different ways managers communicate within organizations and on the different ways companies communicate with both internal and external constituencies, including employees, shareholders, regulators, and the public.
+The practical emphasis is on student exercises and includes informal individual briefings, formal group presentations, and media events during crisis situations.
 Students are encouraged to draw on their experiences and materials from their own backgrounds and companies.

 EMBA 7460 Entrepreneurship Mgmt.
 (2)